Irja Aav

 Irja Aav (née Irja Pilvet; 12 May 1944 Tallinn – 6 August 1995 Tallinn) was an Estonian actress.

 In 1964 she graduated from Estonian Drama Theatre's stage studio.
-Since 1965 she worked at Estonian Drama Theatre.
-Besides theatrical roles she played also on several films.
+She started working at the Estonian Drama Theatre in 1965.
+In addition to theatrical roles, she also appeared in several films.

-From 1965 until 1974 she was married to Estonian actor Tõnu Aav.
-The couple had two sons, music producer and conductor Lauri Aav and prop maker Ardi Aav.
+From 1965 to 1974 she was married to the Estonian actor Tõnu Aav.
+The couple had two sons, the music producer and conductor Lauri Aav and the prop maker Ardi Aav.